Decriminalize

 neighborhoods where residents tend to be less organized and have less political

 clout to keep them out of the area.
-Legitimate complaints against offenses like
+Legitimate complaints against offenses

-on their own merits, without criminalizing prostitution.
+dealt with on their own merits, without criminalizing prostitution.

 Regarding Carol Leigh's appearance on the Bill O'Reilly show, she should not

-have been expected to prove a negative, such as proving that all prostitutes are
+have been expected to prove a negative, such as proving that all prostitutes

-victims.
+the victims.
 The reality is that black markets always bring violence and other

-crime, and the sometimes presence of these things in connection with
+crime, and the sometimes presence of these things in connection with prostitution

 It's useful to be aware of current political realities and attitudes, in order